1. General information

 5.1.
 Assessment of ovarian function

 When the ovarian function is evaluated, we want to confirm ovulation, look for endocrine abnormalities that could affect ovarian function (e.g.: thyroid disorder, overproduction of prolactin) and try to estimate the number of oocytes in the ovaries (ovarian reserve test).
 In order to assess ovarian reserve, we typically measure anti Müllerian hormone (AMH) level (values less than 1.1 ng/ml are considered low) or count the number of small follicles in the ovaries (antral follicle count).
 FSH and estradiol measurement at the onset of the cycle are still frequently used for the same purpose.
+The hormone test must be performed once between days 2-4 of the cycle.
 These test results can be used for counseling or for planning treatments.
 They do not provide information on oocyte quality, only about their quantity.
 Decisions not to start treatment are only made when the values indicate extremely low ovarian reserve.

 5.2.
 Anatomic evaluation of the female genital tract